 I was struck by two particular lines.
 The great London clubs, the successors to the coffee houses that I have written about often, were truly attractive for the conversation of clever men.
 They were not quite third places, because of their exclusive membership, but they did offer varied conversation of a large enough group of informed men.
 The downside for me, and other "clever men" today, is that the clubs did not include the conversation of clever women.

 In contrast to the clubs, Darwin draws a picture of the ideal type of the home scene of a knowledge class man of the Victorian era: " a nice soft wife on a sofa with good fire and books and music perhaps."
-We know that the Darwins did have much intelligent conversation at home, and the Charles Darwin respected Emma Darwin's opinion.
+We know that the Darwins did have much intelligent conversation at home, and that Charles Darwin respected Emma Darwin's opinion.
 He loved playing with his children, too.
 Darwin is a model for an engaged husband and father who sustained his prodigious schedule of work and thought.

 Marry, Marry, Marry; Converse, Converse, Converse; Work, Work, Work.
 Q.E.D.